 This procedure pastes all effects and attributes of the first clip selected, not just its volume settings.

-A keyframe is automatically created at the beginning of the clip’s timeline in the Effect Controls panel.
+A keyframe is automatically created at the position of the current-time indicator in the Effect Controls panel.